11vaani/litlink/README.md

 # litlink
-library management website with connectivity
+library management website with connectivity with users.